markengelstad/Entrust-public/README.md

 * Make certain that every individual (not just groups, means, or averages) in the school/ program is meeting their goals.
 * With clear information about the experience of individuals, allow teachers to safely give the right level of supervision and independence.

-Entrust captures data about leaner experience, passes it through its knowledge of concepts like anatomy, disease, procedures, and delivers useful information about the learner's progress (over time, and compared to others) in clear dashboards that can be used to identify learning gaps or make informed decisions about what kinds of learning opportunities to pursue next (modify future behavior).
+Entrustable captures data about leaner experience, passes it through its knowledge of concepts like anatomy, disease, procedures, and delivers useful information about the learner's progress (over time, and compared to others) in clear dashboards that can be used to identify learning gaps or make informed decisions about what kinds of learning opportunities to pursue next (modify future behavior).

 ## Entrustable Professional Activities ([EPA](https://www.aamc.org/download/379308/data/coreentrustableprofessionalactivities.pdf))
 [Competency-based education](https://wire.ama-assn.org/education/taking-time-element-out-move-ume-gme?utm_source=49786&utm_medium=email&utm_content=https%3a%2f%2fwire.ama-assn.org%2feducation%2ftaking-time-element-out-move-ume-gme&utm_campaign=20180601+OHSU+Now) is dominating health education reform.
 Schools will need to know "What can this provider *do*?" as much as "What does this provider *know*?".
-Entrust exists to help answer that question.
+Entrustable exists to help answer that question.
 Traditionally, a framework of competencies and milestones are used to assess medical education but, as abstract concepts, they're difficult for both humans and computers to use.
 This is where EPAs come in.
 EPAs are observable units of core physician work like *doing a history and physical* or *placing an IV catheter*.
 As observable processes with discrete components, they are practical ways to assess what a doctor can "do" - and they are computable.
 A learner is "entrustable" when they can do a task without direct supervision.

 *What happened with the learner cannot be inferred from what happened to the patient.* The only way for educators to get individual experiential information is for individual learners to enter it in an app - it can't be inferred from patient charts.